Connect Using MySQL Protocol

 - Data import restrictions

-- When MySQL lists the table structure, it needs to query the information schema.
-Currently, there is a 15-minute delay for newly created tables in the information schema in Lakehouse, so newly created tables cannot be seen immediately.
+- When MySQL lists table structures, it needs to query the information schema.
+There is currently a 15-minute delay in Lakehouse for newly created tables appearing in the information schema, so newly created tables cannot be seen immediately.

 Connection Method